gkindel/csv-js/README.md

 #CSV-JS
-A Comma-Separated Values parser for JS
+A Comma-Separated Values parser for JavaScript

 -----